shnbwmn/awesome-portable/README.md

 **_Note on icons:_**
 * **[PortableApps](http://portableapps.com/)** :handbag: icon indicates the program is packaged in [PAF format](http://portableapps.com/development/portableapps.com_format), perhaps in addition to native portability.
 * **[TPFC](http://www.portablefreeware.com/)** :package: icon links to either the database entry or most frequently the [submissions subforum](https://www.portablefreeware.com/forums/viewforum.php?f=4).
+* **Other** :purse: icon indicates instructions provided from the program site or another source.

-I consider those sites to be the foremost authorities on the portability of programs.
+I consider PA and TPFC to be the foremost authorities on the portability of programs.

 ### Other sites
 * [ThumbApps](http://www.thumbapps.org/)